 As we get older our bodies do not absorb vitamin b12 as they did before.
 Some people have malabsorption issues that cause them not to absorb vitamin b12 well in the first place.
 Lifestyle and activities can also deplete stores of vitamin b12.

-Deficiencies in glutathione, iron, calcium, potassium, folic acid, magnesium and other minerals also have an effect in the proper function of our bodies.
+Deficiencies in glutathione, iron, calcium, potassium, folic acid, magnesium, and other minerals also have an effect on the proper function of our bodies.

 Iron is used by our bodies to produce red blood cells which are responsible for carrying oxygen throughout the body.
-Iron deficeincy causes anemia which in return causes us to become fatigued, have pale skin, lose hair, and become short of breath.
+Iron deficiency causes anemia which in return causes us to become fatigued, have pale skin, loose hair, and become short of breath.

 Calcium is important in building and maintaining strong bones and in the proper function of our muscles and nerves.
 People who have low calcium levels experience muscle cramps and are at risk for arrhythmias.